-Start Strong PA, a coalition of early childhood advocates, launched a multi-year, statewide initiative in January 2019 to steer public funding toward infants and toddlers.
-The group collected data, engaged with the business community and providers, and brought forward a bold ask of $140 million over three years to support infant and toddler child care.
-During the first year, the state saw a 7.8% net increase in funding.
-With this early success under their belts, Start Strong PA will continue to support a bold approach for infants and toddlers.
+Start Strong PA, a coalition of early childhood advocates, launched a multi-year, statewide initiative in January 2019 to secure new investments for infants and toddlers.
+The group collected data and engaged the business community and providers to inform its efforts.
+After a 2% net increase in child care funding in 2019 due to federal investments, the coalition brought forward a bold ask of $280 million, split evenly between state and federal funds, for high-quality infant and toddler child care.
+Start Strong PA will continue to support a bold approach for infants and toddlers.

 To best address the need for more high-quality child care, state leaders knew they needed to gather more data.
 In 2017, they formed a coalition of ten partners and turned their attention to infants and toddlers in the state.
-The group gathered data on existing services and consulted with child care providers around the state.
-The coalition spent nearly a year and a half holding a series of focus groups, face-to-face meetings, summits, webinars, conference calls, and meetings with individual providers.
+The group gathered data on existing services and consulted with child care providers spending nearly a year and a half holding a series of focus groups, face-to-face meetings, summits, webinars, conference calls, and meetings with individual providers.
 In many cases, this was the first time providers had been asked for their opinions, said Diane Barber from the Pennsylvania Child Care Association (PACCA), a coalition partner that represents business providers around the state.

-In 2018, the Philadelphia-based Public Citizens for Children and Youth (PCCY) commissioned a cost study for infant and toddler care.
-According to PCCY’s Nelida Sepulvida, the study found that the gap between the cost of high-quality child care and the subsidies received was especially large for infants ($7,601 higher than the current subsidy rate).
-Further, the supply of high-quality centers in Philadelphia was low, which meant that parents receiving subsidies had more incentive to place their children in a lower-quality center.
+In 2018, Philadelphia-based organization Public Citizens for Children and Youth (PCCY) commissioned a cost study for infant and toddler care.
+According to PCCY, the study found that the gap between the cost of high-quality child care and the subsidy received was especially large for infants ($7,601 higher than the current subsidy rate).
+Furthermore, the supply of high-quality centers in Philadelphia was low, which meant that parents receiving subsidies had more incentive to place their children in a lower-quality center.

 In addition to the qualitative information gathered from providers, the PCCY Philadelphia study provided the quantitative data needed to help Start Strong PA make a data-rich case to lawmakers.
 The coalition was able to use the Philadelphia numbers to scale up to a statewide level.
 Their cost modeling showed that $100 million per year over a period of ten years would be needed to bring Pennsylvania’s early (0-3) child care services in line with the quality of Pre-K and Kindergarten services.